 - Catch automatic thoughts.
 The brain will generate thoughts that repeatedly encourage you to pursue its dictatorial line of thinking, leading to more unhelpful thoughts.
 Catch yourself in the act!
 The sooner you recognize that one thought is often a trap set to spring another unhelpful thought, speak up to your brain.
 A better thought – more useful and positive for you – will soon arrive.
 Follow this new optimistic thought into sensible, practical action.

-Transformative Power Helps You Take Control of Mind Racing
+Transformative Power Helps You Take Control of Racing Thoughts

 Unless you take charge, the brain will just keep messaging in a vacuum.
 But if you use the five parts of the selective interplay technique above, it will transform you into being the controller of your brain rather than the other way around.

 When this happens, your mind racing will calm and soothe, and more beneficial thoughts will pass into your conscious mind.
 This occurs because many of the automatic negative thoughts will have been caught early and stopped from entering a negative obsessive cycle.